dbcook/openrocket-database/README.md

 produced rocket parts and kits from ca. 1969 to 1973, when the product line was transferred back to
 Myke Bergenske d/b/a AVI.
-AVI continued to manufacture and sell kits under the MPC name (with substitutions for the old plastic parts) until around 1978-1979.
+AVI continued to manufacture and sell kits under the MPC name (with substitutions for some originally plastic parts) until around 1978-1979.
 The kit line is historically significant as many of them were designed by G. Harry Stine, one of the principal founders of model rocketry.